govuk-one-login/fraud-rpt/README.md

 This function:

 1. Signs the SET, using a private key to generate the signature.
 The signed SET and signature are used to create a JWS object.
 This will be the payload of the request.
 The SSF receiver endpoint will use the corresponding public key to verify the signature.
+2. Obtains an authorization token by sending a request to the /authorize endpoint with your client ID and secret.
+   - A client ID and secret will be provided to you by the SSF team.
-2. Generates the request header with an authorization token.
-You can obtain an authorization token by contacting the AWS Cognito instance associated with the SSF-owned user pool to request an authorization token.
+3. Generates the request header with an authorization token.
-3. Sends the request to the SSF receiver endpoint.
+4. Sends the request to the SSF receiver endpoint.

 ## Helper functions